rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 **ATTENTION: Some of you have already chosen a different approach.
 This is totally acceptable!** We just want you to analyse Sentinel-2 images with respect to NDVI and its changes over time (here: only two years) as well as to reflect power and limitations of remote sensing.

-## 4. PostGIS / PostgreSQL: Spatio-temporal precipition anmination, 2nd approach.

-Produce another precipitation video for a period of 40 days in 2020 (recent hourly precipitation data in BAVARIA) by means of your own **PostGIS geodatabase**.
-Follow the **Jupyter Notebook tutorial** of [geo0930_PostGIS_Insert_DWD_Stations_and_TS](https://github.com/rolfbecker/opengeo/tree/main/geo0930_PostGIS_Insert_DWD_Stations_and_TS) together with the respective **YouTube tutorial** (search for geo0930 on YouTube).

-The new [opengeo repository](https://github.com/rolfbecker/opengeo) is under construction.
-I am using it to reorganize my teaching material.
-It will be filled step by step.

-## 5. Digitization: Burial mounds in Uedemer Hochwald
+## 4. Digitization: Burial mounds in Uedemer Hochwald

 <img src="images/Burial_Mounds.png" alt="Burial Mounds Map" width="600" border="10" /><br>
 *Fig.: Burial mounds in Uedemer Hochwald.*